Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves

 \subsection{Influence on the intensity of 14-day heat waves}

-We turn to the second definition to assess the influence of the AMV and spring soil moisture on the intensity of heat waves.

-\Cref{fig:mean_anomaly_Max14dAv} shows the mean difference in the 14-day averaged temperature $\tilde{A}$ (see \cref{def:hw-14days}) between the Dry and Wet (top line) and AMV+ and AMV- (bottom line) ensembles.
-Note that these maps should not be interpreted as the temperature averaged on any given period of the summer.
-Indeed the 14 days that enter the average are a priori different for each grid point and for each year of the simulations.
-The patterns of influence are very similar to the ones observed in \cref{fig:mean_anomaly_RR} for heat wave duration.
-The influence of both factors over most parts of the continent is positive, but there are also regions of small negative influence in North-Eastern Europe.
+We turn to the second definition to assess the influence of the AMV and spring soil moisture on the intensity of 14-day heat waves. \Cref{fig:mean_anomaly_Max14dAv} shows the mean difference in the 14-day averaged temperature $\tilde{A}$ (see \cref{def:hw-14days}) between the Dry and Wet (top line) and AMV+ and AMV- (bottom line) ensembles.
+Note that these maps should not be interpreted as the temperature averaged over any given period of the summer.
+Indeed, the 14 days that contribute to the average are a priori different for each grid point and for each year of the simulations.
+The patterns of influence are very similar to those observed in \cref{fig:mean_anomaly_RR} for heat wave duration.

 All three models agree on a positive influence of the AMV that concentrates around the Mediterranean Basin, where differences range from 0.2 to 0.4°C in most places.
 EC-Earth simulates higher differences, ranging from 0.5 to 0.8°C, in Northern Spain and Southern France.
 All models simulate a positive influence over Turkey, and this extends around the Black Sea for IPSL.
 CNRM and IPSL also simulate positive differences over parts of Scandinavia, but they do not agree on the localization.
 As for the first definition, all models simulate a region of small negative influence over Poland and neighboring countries that do not pass the significance test but may be a hint of a signal.